sielerjm/Sieler2024__ZF_Temperature_Parasite/Code/Functions/AnalysisFunctions/README.md

 # Analysis Functions

-This folder contains files for analysis functions
+This folder contains scripts that may contain helpful functions for conducting analyses